 She talks about the approach we use at The Elizabeth Foundation and why she thinks her son and their family have benefited from it.

 At our family centre in Hampshire, we provide specialist baby, toddler and preschool nursery services for young deaf children before they start school.
 At any one time we have at least 50 families registered to attend our baby, toddler and preschool nurseries five days a week, three academic terms a year.

-From our family centre, we also run a successful, print-based home learning correspondence course for families caring for babies and preschool children with hearing loss.
-Since we launched it in 1986, this home learning programme has helped many hundreds of children and their families across the UK and around the world.
-Let’s Listen and Talk will replace this print-based support service.
+From our family centre, we also ran a successful, print-based home learning correspondence course for families caring for babies and preschool children with hearing loss.
+Following its launch in 1986, this home learning programme helped many hundreds of children and their families across the UK and around the world.
+Let’s Listen and Talk has now replaced this print-based support service.

 We have used both our experience in delivering the nursery services at our family centre and in providing the print-based home learning programme when developing our Let’s Listen and Talk Baby, Toddler and Preschool programmes.

 Our expert team includes Teachers of the Deaf and a Specialist Speech and Language Therapist.
 We also have access to the expertise of other specialists from the world of hearing impairment including audiologists, educational psychologists, sensory support teams and social services.